bjsmith3185/photo-share-portfolio-demo/README.md

 future plans:
     - store all picture data on AWS S3
-    - use npm nodemailer to send new usere an email with the site url and password
     - I need to add some style and responsiveness to the UI!!!!!!
     - fix the rotate image button...